santarosawro/TecnoTitans-WRO-2024/README.md

 Beyond the technical result, this project meant a lot to us.
 We learned to solve real problems, make decisions as a team, and apply our knowledge to something tangible.
 In the end, we managed to build an agile, reliable, and functional autonomous vehicle—and most importantly, we did it together, with effort, learning, and a deep passion for technology.

+## **Conclusion**

+This project integrates the fundamentals of mechatronic engineering—electronics, programming, and mechanical design—focused on building a stable, functional, and competitive autonomous vehicle.

+Thanks to its modular architecture, both physically and in software, the system is easily scalable, allowing for quick adjustments, improvements, or repairs—crucial during competition.

+We are confident that this design meets the objectives of the Future Engineers category and reflects the effort, creativity, and technical rigor of the participating team.